U.S. launches second WTO complaint in China chicken trade dispute

 The U.S. Trade Representative’s office said it is making claims that China’s anti-dumping and countervailing duties violate WTO rules, partly because China failed to properly calculate U.S. poultry production costs.

-The complaint is the second U.S. WTO objection to China’s 2010 imposition of anti-dumping duties of up to 105.4 percent, and anti-subsidy duties of up to 30.3 percent, on U.S. broiler chicken products.
+The complaint is the 12th challenge brought by the Obama administration against China at the WTO and marks its second objection following China’s 2010 imposition of anti-dumping duties on U.S. broiler chicken products of up to 105.4 percent and anti-subsidy duties of up to 30.3 percent.

-In a statement posted on its official website on Wednesday, China’s Ministry of Commerce (MOFCOM) said it regrets the action the U.S. has taken but will resolve the dispute in accordance with WTO processes.

-It comes as U.S.-China trade tensions are rising, with China’s economic slowdown flooding markets worldwide with exports of manufactured goods.
+It comes at a time of increasing U.S.-China trade tensions as China’s economic slowdown has flooded markets worldwide with exports of manufactured goods.

 U.S. steel and aluminum producers have filed several major anti-dumping complaints against China in recent weeks with the U.S. Commerce Department and International Trade Commission.